-In the development of AIP, The Children's Guild Institute, Inc. (TCGI), through its TranZed Academy for Working Students (TAWS) and TranZed Apprenticeships (TA) affiliates, joined the AJCCN and are in discussions of co-locating staffing in an American Job Center, or both American Job Centers, in Prince George's County.
-TAWS work's with high school students to prepare them for life after graduation through flexible school schedules and career coaching built around their jobs and career goals.
+In the development of AIP, The Children's Guild Institute, Inc. (TCGI), through its TranZed Academy for Working Students (TAWS) and TranZed Apprenticeships (TA) affiliates, joined the AJCCN.
+TAWS works with high school students to prepare them for life after graduation through flexible school schedules and career coaching built around their jobs and career goals.
 This uniquely flexible program is designed to build on a student's strengths while turbocharging their career path.
 TAWS is currently working with students and employers in Montgomery and Prince George's Counties to develop Youth Apprenticeships.
 TA is a Nationally Registered Apprenticeship Sponsor working across 32 states.
 TA specializes in development, delivery, management and all aspects of technical support for apprenticeships.
-TA also has a suit of national apprenticeship platforms for the engagement of employers (Open4Apprenticeships) and the management, compliance and quality assurance of apprenticeship delivery (Apprenticeship Connections).
+TA also has a suite of national apprenticeship platforms for the engagement of employers (Open4Apprenticeships) and the management, compliance and quality assurance of apprenticeship delivery (Apprenticeship Connections).

 The WDB, and various AJCCN partners, are also in discussions with the ICF Corporation, originally founded as the Inner City Fund in 1969, and renamed ICF Incorporated in 1972.
-ICF, the WDB, and its AJCCN partners have been discussion a partnership to launch and expand Youth and Registered Apprenticeships in Prince George's County.
+ICF, the WDB, and its AJCCN partners have been discussing a partnership to launch and expand Youth and Registered Apprenticeships in Prince George's County.
 Lastly, the WDB will ensure that the requirements outlined in Training and Employment Guidance Letter (TEGL) 13-16, Change 1 - Guidance on Registered Apprenticeship Provisions and Opportunities in the WIOA, is implemented in the local area.

-(L) A description of the role (if any) of local faith or community-based organizations in the local workforce development system.
+A description of the role (if any) of local faith or community-based organizations in the local workforce development system.